mramshaw/Speech-Recognition/README.md

 >>>
 ```

-## And finallly, the guessing game
+## And finally, the guessing game

+Run the guessing game as follows:

     $ python guessing_game.py
     I'm thinking of one of these words: